 Position your greenhouse at the heart of your kitchen garden and increase the amount and variety of ingredients you can grow.

-If you love the graphic lines of Crittall glazing, a black-framed greenhouse could be for you.
+If you love the graphic lines of Crittall glazing, black-framed greenhouse ideas could be for you.
 Get the look for less with a design made from black aluminum or black-painted timber.

 11. Add a shed to your greenhouse

 One part shed, one part greenhouse – grow-and-store garden buildings, that fuse greenhouse and shed ideas, are set to be big.

-This design has a glazed front half which provides an attractive space to showcase your plants, while your gardening clutter and potting compost can be kept neatly out of sight in the storage area behind.
+This design has a glazed front half, which provides an attractive space to showcase your plants, while your gardening clutter and potting compost can be kept neatly out of sight as part of the shed storage ideas behind.

 12. Pick a pitched roof

-‘The extra height, created by a traditional Victorian 45-degree pitch roof, gives more room for specimen plants and tall crops, such as cucumbers and tomatoes,’ says Matt Jordan at GBC Group.
+‘The extra height, created by a traditional Victorian 45-degree pitch roof, gives more room for specimen plants and tall crops, such as cucumbers and tomatoes,’ says Matt Jordan of GBC Group.

 13. Bridge the gap

 A glazed structure, such as a greenhouse idea, can provide a charming link between two buildings with different types of construction.
 It will also create a green oasis in the centre of your home.

-'Here, the steep pitch roof, low eaves and feature doors help bridge the change in levels between the house and outbuildings,' explains Lisa Morton, director, Vale Garden Houses.
+'Here, the steep pitch roof, low eaves and feature doors help bridge the change in levels between the house and outbuildings,' explains Lisa Morton, director of Vale Garden Houses.

-The best thing about a small greenhouse is that it will fit in just about any space, so it’s easier to find a south-facing spot or find room to fit a greenhouse into small garden ideas.
+The best thing about a small greenhouse is that it will fit in just about any space.
+So it’s easier to find a south-facing spot or find room to fit a greenhouse into small garden ideas.